Immersed Boundary Double Layer Method: An introduction of methodology on the Helmholtz equation: Numerical results

 \subsubsection{Boundary point spacing}

 In addition to the PDE discretization and interpolation width, one other factor affecting the error spread is the boundary point spacing.
 We have observed that in general, using tightly spaced boundary points gives better pointwise convergence for a fixed interpolation width, especially in the case of the finite difference method.
 Specifically, we have seen that keeping $\Delta s \leq 0.75 \Delta x$ will help to avoid a slowing pointwise convergence rate.
-This is illustrated in Figure \ref{x FD fixed m}, which gives the $L^{\infty}$ refinement studies for Equation \eqref{pde again 2} using a finite difference discretization, $m_1=6$, and various the boundary point spacings.
-Furthermore, since we saw in Section \ref{interior circle} that the iteration count remains essentially unchanged by tightening the boundary points, there is no numerical drawback to using this tighter point spacing.
+This is illustrated in Figure \ref{x FD fixed m}, which gives the $L^{\infty}$ refinement studies for Equation \eqref{pde again 2} using a finite difference discretization, $m_1=6$, and various the boundary point spacings. \chI{A conventional choice for IB methods is to choose $\Delta s \approx 0.5 \Delta x$ in order to avoid fluid leakage through the immersed boundary \cite{Peskin02}.
+This constraint is typically considered to be less important for rigid structures since the boundary points do not move relative to each other; therefore those utilizing an IBSL-like method typically choose $\Delta s \approx \Delta x$ or $\Delta s \approx 2 \Delta x$ to control conditioning \cite{Taira, GriffithDonev}.
+However, in the IBDL method, since we saw in Section \ref{interior circle} that the iteration count remains essentially unchanged by tightening the boundary points, there is no numerical drawback to using this tighter point spacing. }

-If one does want to use more widely spaced points, one can simply increase the interpolation widths suggested in the previous section.
+If \chIII{we do} want to use more widely spaced points, \chIII{we} can simply increase the interpolation widths \chIII{from} the previous section.
 Figure \ref{x FD fixed 2dx} shows the $L^{\infty}$ refinement studies for Equation \eqref{pde again 2} when the boundary point spacing is given by $\Delta s \approx 2 \Delta x$ and the interpolation width is varied.
 In this case of more widely spaced boundary points, increasing $m_1$ logarithmically as the mesh is refined again recovers pointwise convergence.